Noncommutative localizations of a contractive quantum plane: Introduction

-In the present paper we investigate the localization problem for the algebras occurred in the formal geometry of a contractive $q$-plane (see \cite{Dosi25} ).
+In the present paper we investigate the localization problem for the noncommutative analytic spaces of the formal geometry of a contractive $q$-plane from \cite{Dosi25}.
 The quantum plane (or just $q$-plane) is the free associative algebra